utkarsh2102/tpm2-tools/man/tss2_setdescription.1.md

 # DESCRIPTION

 **tss2_setdescription**(1) - This command allows an application to assign a human readable description to an object in the metadata store.
-Previously stored descriptions SHALL be overwritten by this function.
-If NULL is passed in, any stored description SHALL be deleted.
+The data is stored and can be returned with tss2_getdescription.
+Previously stored data is overwritten by this function.
+If an empty description is passed in, the stored data is deleted.

 # OPTIONS

 These are the available options:

-  * **-i**, **\--description**:
+  * **-i**, **\--description** _STRING_:

     The data to be stored as description for the object.
-MAY be NULL.
+Optional parameter.
+    Previously stored descriptions are overwritten by this function.
+If omitted any stored description is deleted.

-  * **-p**, **\--path**:
+  * **-p**, **\--path** _STRING_:

     The path of the object for which the description will be stored.
-MUST NOT be NULL.

 [common tss2 options](common/tss2-options.md)

 # EXAMPLE

 ```
-tss2_setdescription --path HS/SRK --description object-description
+tss2_setdescription --path HS/SRK --description description
 ```

 # RETURNS